softonic/portainer-endpoint/README.md

 ### Environment Variables

-- HOST_HOSTNAME: (Optional) Just in case you want to change the mount point of the file that contains the name of the host
+- `HOST_HOSTNAME`:   (Optional) Just in case you want to change the mount point of the file that contains the name of the host
-- PORTAINER_ADDR: Name and port where portainer is configured
+- `PORTAINER_ADDR`:  Name and port where Portainer is configured
-- PORTAINER_USER: Username used to login to Portainer
+- `PORTAINER_USER`:  Username used to login to Portainer
-- PORTAINER_PASS: Password used to login to Portainer
+- `PORTAINER_PASS`:  Password used to login to Portainer
+- `SLEEP_IF_WORKER`: Seconds to wait before register the node if it's a worker

+The `SLEEP_IF_WORKER` is useful to avoid that a worker is the first to register to Portainer, because it loads by default the first registered endpoint, if it's a worker you won't have the cluster overview in a first sight.

 ### Example of use as a container